A caesarean section (C-section) is an elective or emergency operation used to help babies be born.

 It normally takes about 10 minutes to deliver your baby, and 30 to 40 minutes to complete the stitches.

 After the procedure

 After having a caesarean section, you’ll:

-have a dressing covering your wound for 24 hours
+- have a dressing covering your wound for at least 24 hours

 You can eat and drink as soon as you feel hungry or thirsty.